hack-a-chain-software/clickdapp/README.md

 $ cd clickdapp
 ```

-After that, create your .env file by filling in all the necessary values.
+**Step 1.2 -** After that, create your .env file by filling in all the necessary values.
 You can make a copy of the .env.example file and add data as per your requirements:

 ```bash
 // Copy .env.example as .env